 - Wyoming at Work - allow up to 5 business days for processing; however, if Workers' Compensation or Unemployment Insurance accounts are not set up, the Wyoming at Work verification process may take longer as these accounts are required to complete the Wyoming at Work account set up.

-- Receive confirmation of business activation from the WDTF Team via the message center
+- Receive an email confirmation of business activation from the WDTF Team via the message center

-Register your business as a vendor with the Wyoming State Auditor's Office
+3. Ensure your business is registered as a vendor with the Wyoming State Auditor's Office

 - Download forms manually

 - Fill out the W-9 Form, attach banking documentation and mail via US Mail to WDTF:

 - NOTE: Only businesses registered as a vendor with the State Auditor's Office can receive payments from the Workforce Development Training Fund

 - Fill out and save your application.
 Be ready to submit when the application submit button is visible!

 - Application submit button will be visible on the first business day of the month at 9 a.m.
 Submission will remain open until funds have been exhausted for the month.
 NOTE: this could happen as quickly as within the hour or could remain open for multiple days depending on the volume of applications received.

 - The first date of training must be a minimum of 30 calendar days and no more than 110 calendar days from date of application submission.